 Yes, there are specific requirements for some units and we've detailed these in the individual units.
-For example, Unit 10 Computer Aided Design (CAD), you'll need to provide learners with access to CAD software.
+For example, for Unit 14, The impact of long-term physiological conditions, learners will need access to case studies from authoritative sources.

 Health and safety